-Clerks file important documents and preserve vital records for their municipality.
-The Clerk’s office is a valuable source for vital records, which are available to the public.
-The office maintains certificates, death certificate, and marriage records, in addition to divorce decrees.
-Many Clerk’s Offices have vital records dating back to the 1800s, making them an excellent source for genealogical research.
+District of Columbia Clerks file important documents and preserve vital records in District of Columbia , DC.
+The Clerk’s office is a valuable source for District of Columbia vital records, which are available as public records.
+The office maintains District of Columbia birth certificates, death certificates, and marriage records, in addition to divorce decrees.
+Many Clerk’s Offices have vital records dating back to the 1800s, making them an excellent source for District of Columbia genealogical research.
 Most Clerk’s Offices provide online ordering forms to request vital records.

 District Of Columbia Clerk Washington DC 430 E Street Northwest 20001 360-577-3016

-Health Departments maintain vital records for their municipality and make them available to the public.
-A Department of Health can issue certified copies of vital records for births, deaths, marriages, and divorces that took place in their county or state.
-Many Health Departments have vital records dating back to the 1800s, making them an excellent source for genealogical research.
-Most Health Departments provide online ordering forms to request vital records.
+District of Columbia Health Departments maintain vital records for their municipality and make them available to the public in District of Columbia , DC.
+A Department of Health can issue certified copies of vital records including District of Columbia birth certificates, death certificates, marriages certificates and licenses, and divorces decrees.
+Health Departments have District of Columbia vital records dating back to the 1800s, making them an excellent source for genealogical research.
+Health Departments provide online ordering forms to request vital records.

 Columbia Health Department Washington DC 825 North Capitol Street Northeast 20002 202-671-5000

 District Of Columbia Department Of Health Washington DC 825 North Capitol Street Northeast 20002 202-442-5955

 Washington Health Department Washington DC 899 North Capitol Street Northeast 20002 202-442-5955